Dr. Timon Idema

 Jan-Feb 2008: Visiting PhD student, Institut Curie, Paris, working with Jean-François Joanny.

 From February 2010 until June 2012, I was a postdoc at the University of Pennsylvania in Philadelphia, U.S.A., working on several problems in soft condensed matter theory and theoretical biophysics.
-With Andrea Liu and Philip Nelson, I studied the development of early Drosophila embryos, in collaboration with the experimental group of Thomas Gregor at Princeton, and the development of early chicken hearts in collaboration with the experimental group of Dennis Discher at Penn.
+With Andrea Liu and Philip Nelson, I studied the (bio)physics of early embryo development, in collaboration with the experimental groups of Thomas Gregor at Princeton and Dennis Discher at UPenn.
 Together with Gareth Alexander I worked on self-diffusiophoresis, the propulsuion of particles by gradients they themselves create.
 With Tobias Baumgart and Tom Lubensky I studied the dynamics of phase separation in lipid bilayer membranes.
-With Ed Banigan I investigated the hydrodynamics of fluid flows in cells undergoing mitosis.
-Finally, at Penn I got interested in the collective behavior of self-propelled soft particles, in particular when they are close to jamming, which I studied with the help of Carl Goodrich, Anshuman Pal and Isaac Carruthers.
+Finally, at UPenn I got interested in the collective behavior of self-propelled soft particles, in particular when they are close to jamming, which I studied together with Carl Goodrich.